pyudev/pyudev/doc/index.rst

    git clone git://github.com/lunaryorn/pyudev.git

 Feel free to fork the repository.
 Pull requests and patches are welcome!
+If you indent to contribute to pyudev, you may want to read the :doc:`testsuite documentation <testing>` to learn how to write unit tests for your code.

 .. rubric:: Footnotes